kubesphere/website/content/en/blogs/transform-traditional-applications-into-microservices.md

 ---
-title: 'Refactor Traditional Applications into Microservices to Enable the Traffic Monitoring Feature'
+title: 'Transform Traditional Applications to Microservices into Enable the Traffic Monitoring Feature'
 tag: 'KubeSphere, Kubernetes, Microservices'
 keywords: 'KubeSphere, Kubernetes, Microservices, Traffic Monitoring, Service Mesh'
-description: 'This article describes how to refactor a traditional application into microservices to use service mesh features, such as grayscale release, traffic monitoring, and tracing.'
+description: 'This article describes how to transform a traditional application into microservices to use service mesh features, such as grayscale release, traffic monitoring, and tracing.'
-createTime: '2021-07-07'
+createTime: '2021-12-21'
 author: 'Zackzhang, Bettygogo'
 snapshot: '/images/blogs/transform-traditional-applications-into-microservices/traffic-monitoring-cover.png'
 ---

 ## Challenges

-When trying to use the service mesh features, most of KubeSphere users only manage to deploy a Bookinfo sample on KubeSphere.
-They are also struggling in understanding how to explore the full capabilities of service mesh, let alone refactor traditional applications into microservices.
+When trying to use service mesh of Kubernetes, most of KubeSphere users only manage to deploy a Bookinfo sample on KubeSphere.
+They are also struggling in understanding how to explore the full capabilities of service mesh, let alone transform traditional applications into microservices.

-This article describes how to refactor a traditional application into microservices to use service mesh features, such as grayscale release, traffic monitoring, and tracing.
+This article describes how to transform a traditional application into microservices to use service mesh features, such as grayscale release, traffic monitoring, and tracing.

 ## KubeSphere Microservices